 Topics

-According to the National Health & Morbidity Survey (NHMS) 2023, 33.3% or about 7.6 million adults in Malaysia have high cholesterol level.
-The survey also showed that 1 in 2 adults was unaware that they had raised total cholesterol (high cholesterol) because this condition is usually asymptomatic.
+The survey also showed that 1 out of these 4 people were unaware that they have raised total cholesterol (high cholesterol) because this condition is usually asymptomatic.

-About Cholesterol
+About cholesterol

 Cholesterol is a type of fatty substance that circulates in our blood.
 Cholesterol is an essential component in building cells and producing vitamins and hormones.
 Cholesterol is mainly produced in our liver, and we also get cholesterol from our diet.